 - Offers a direct way to reach and earn from subscribers instead of relying on an algorithm.

 Substack is an online publishing platform that lets creators publish blogs for subscribers.
-Many independent writers, journalists, bloggers, and influencers use Substack to publish and send articles directly to subscribers’ inboxes, creating a direct line between them and their audiences.
+Many independent writers, journalists, bloggers, and influencers use Substack to publish and send articles directly to subscribers’ inboxes, creating a direct line between creators and audiences.

 Non-subscribed readers can sign up for your Substack after reading a free article.
 (Source: Substack)

-Substack pros and cons: What I like and don’t like about it
+What I like and don’t like about Substack, and the best ways to use it

 That’s one of Substack’s biggest assets.
 It also makes it easy to grow your online presence with built-in sharing tools for your content.
-But on the flip side, the interface can also make it a little difficult to interact with your community.
+But on the flip side, it’s very niche-heavy, and it’s not always easy to grow a subscriber base and start earning consistently.

 The good about Substack